BenChenVT/BeSpoked_Bikes/README.md

 To run BeSpoked Bike locally, follow these steps:

-1. Install node.js, npm.
-My version is v18.14.0 for node, 9.3.1 for npm.
+1. Install node.js, npm.(If not already) My version is v18.14.0 for node, 9.3.1 for npm.
+2. Download the zip file.
+3. "cd" to the file BeSpoked_Bikes
-2. In the file, run "npm install"(for the first time) in your terminal.
+4. In the file, run "npm install"(for the first time) in your terminal.
-3. run "npm run dev" .
+5. run "npm run dev" .
-4. Open the local host from terminal in your browser.
+6. Open the local host from terminal in your browser.
-5. For the login, you can use username: Bella@gmail.com   and   Password: 000000
+7. For the login, you can use username: Bella@gmail.com   and   Password: 000000

 ## Technologies Used